-Part 7 - Services 7.1 What services are provided to all village 'General Services' provided to all residents are: residents (funded from the General Services • Operating the retirement village for the benefit and enjoyment of residents.
-Charge paid by Gardening and landscaping. residents)? • Providing, operating and managing the community areas and facilities.
-Managing security at the retirement village.
-Maintaining the security system, emergency help system and/or safety equipment (if any).
-Maintaining fire-fighting and protection equipment.
-Maintaining and updating safety and emergency procedures for the retirement village. • Cleaning, maintaining and repairing the community areas and facilities. • Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility).
-Monitoring and eradicating pests. • Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
-Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
-Maintaining any licences required in relation to the retirement village. • Paying operating costs in connection with the ownership and operation of the retirement village. • Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
-Complying with the Retirement Villages Act 1999.
-Any other general service funded via a general services charges budget for a financial year.
+'General Services' provided to all residents are:

+- Operating the retirement village for the benefit and enjoyment of residents. - Gardening and landscaping. - Providing, operating and managing the community areas and facilities. - Managing security at the retirement village. - Maintaining the security system, emergency help system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility). - Monitoring and eradicating pests. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.